We asked some travel bloggers about their best camping stories and this is what they said:

 Camping by RV affords you the opportunity to truly appreciate the expansiveness of Alaska’s size and natural beauty.
 Camping is really the best way to experience America’s 49th State with limitless possibilities.

 Never Ending Voyage

 Our best camping experience was in Litchfield National Park in Australia’s Northern Territory.
 Eight private camping spots are spread out along Walker Creek each with their own small waterfall and swimming hole.
-We had to carry our gear for a few kilometres to get here but it was worth it to have such a beautiful spot all to ourselves.
+We had to carry our gear for a few kilometers to get here but it was worth it to have such a beautiful spot all to ourselves.
 It’s so hot that you don’t need a full tent.
 We lay under the mosquito netting and watched the sky light up with stars.

 The Travel Tart

 My best camping experience was a ‘glamping one’ in Stanthorpe, Queensland, Australia.
-It’s not exactly roughing it, as the place was like a 5 star room inside a tent, which included a king size bed, a jacuzzi and a barbecue.
+It’s not exactly roughing it, as the place was like a 5-star room inside a tent, which included a king-size bed, a jacuzzi, and a barbecue.
 But hey, I really loved it!